meegpipe/meegpipe/README.md

 ### Processing reports

-One of the great features of _meegpipe_ is that every processing node generates comprehensive HTML reports for every data processing task.
-In the examples above, you should have got an initial warning saying something
+Every processing node generates a comprehensive HTML report for every data file that is processed.
+In the examples above, you should have got an initial warning saying something like:
-like:

 > <strong>Warning</strong>: A new session was created in folder 'session_1' <br>
 > In session.session>session.instance at 82 <br>